dpc/breeze/README.md

 I have recently switched to [kakoune](http://kakoune.org/) after years (decades?) of using Vim.
 I think changing *action, movement* into *movement, action* is a brilliant idea.
-I also enjoy simplicity of Kakoune and am generally quite happy using it.
+I enjoy simplicity of Kakoune and I am generally quite happy using it.

-However I have couple of ideas how how Kakoune could be better/disagree with couple of things in it.
+However I have couple of ideas how Kakoune could be betterd and/or disagree with a couple of things in it.

 So I decided to hack together my own code editor to demonstrate / try them.